Simply: Synonyms help prevent your readers from getting bored.

-Synonyms help prevent your reader from getting bored.
-In the book I read last week, the author had every single character “push to their feet” at least three times in each chapter.
+MINI RANT: In the book I read last week, the author had every single character “push to their feet” at least three times in each chapter.
 I started getting annoyed by the tenth time.

 Do you need to use synonyms every single time?
-No, but avoiding that type of repetition will not only make your manuscript more interesting and precise.
+No. You should NOT use them every time.
+But avoiding that type of repetition will not only make your manuscript more interesting and precise.

 Here is a PDF for personal use: Other Words for SAID & WALK